 I think that the four recommendations that Jassy shared echo our own experiences working with successful customers and align with the best practices TDS has developed over the past 17 years:

-It’s easy to go a long period of time dipping your toe in the water.
+It’s easy to dip your toe in the water when planning a project but it may mean your project never gets any traction.
 But if you set an aggressive top-down goal, you’ll let the organization know that it’s a priority to get behind this transformation.
-TDS recommends giving all stakeholders visibility to the goal and communicating progress to ensure everyone joins in the excitement.
+TDS recommends making your goal visible and communicating progress to ensure everyone joins in the process – and shares the excitement.

-To make headway toward their digital transformation goals, companies will need to adapt a broader suite of technologies which add to the complexity of transformation initiatives (and therefore more opportunities to fail).
+To make headway toward their digital transformation goals, companies will need to adapt a broader suite of technologies but this adds to the complexity of transformation initiatives (and therefore more opportunities to fail).

-It’s critical to avoid becoming paralyzed while figuring out what to do with the more complex workloads.
+Don’t get paralyzed figuring out what to do with the more complex workloads.
 Most workloads are relatively easy to move to the cloud and the lessons learned here inform decisions about the hardest workloads that follow.
 TDS recently announced an integrated solution with AWS CloudEndure that leverages automation and streamlines the sequential tasks of a complex migration process.

 The result is a migration factory that delivers repeatable results — quickly, efficiently and without risk.
 It was exciting to see the excitement at re:Invent as we discussed this innovative solution.
-Customers and partners alike immediately understood how this approach simplifies the complex analysis of workloads and accelerates progress – and successful results.
+Customers and partners alike immediately understood how this approach simplifies the complex analysis of workloads, accelerates progress – and produces more successful results.